ACORD: An Expert-Annotated Retrieval Dataset for Legal Contract Drafting: Experiments

-\paragraph{Fine-tuning} We finetune the MiniLM cross-encoder on the training dataset.
+\paragraph{Fine-tuning} The MiniLM cross-encoder is fine-tuned on the training dataset.
 We choose the learning rate and the number of updates via grid search on the validation NDCG@10 score.
 See \Cref{appendix: fine_tuning} for full training details.